Updating your gender details with us

 How to update your preferred name

-You can tell us your preferred name and title you would like us to use.
+You can tell us your preferred name and title you'd like us to use.
 We can update your personal record without needing a supporting document.
-You can also tell us if you would prefer we didn’t use a courtesy title, such as Miss, Mr, or Mrs.
+You can also tell us if you'd prefer we didn’t use a courtesy title, such as Miss, Mr, or Mrs.

 The chromosomal, gonadal and anatomical characteristics associated with biological sex.

 A part of a person’s personal and social identity.
-It refers to the way a person feels, presents and is recognised within the community.
+It refers to the way a person feels, presents and is recognised in the community.

 Those who don't fall within the traditional binary notions of sex and gender, such as male and female.
 This may include people who identify as:

-- a gender different to their birth sex, or
+- a gender different to their birth sex

 Australian Government Guidelines on the Recognition of Sex and Gender